ollama/ollama/README.md

 ## Future CLI

-In the future, there will be an easy CLI for running models
+In the future, there will be an `ollama` CLI for running models on servers, in containers or for local development environments.

 ```
-ollama run huggingface.co/thebloke/llama-7b-ggml
+ollama generaate huggingface.co/thebloke/llama-7b-ggml
 > Downloading [================>          ] 66.67% (2/3) 30.2MB/s
 ```